xmready/setup-debian/README.md

 ## Prerequisites

 1. Debian or Debian based operating system
+2. Gnome is required for desktop usage
-2. Access to terminal/shell where output is visible
+3. Access to terminal/shell where output is visible
-3. Terminal/shell user has sudo privileges
+4. Terminal/shell user has sudo privileges
-4. `bash` & `curl` must be installed already
+5. `bash` & `curl` must be installed already
-5. Working internet connection
+6. Working internet connection

 ## Usage